RaymondLoranger/io_ansi_table/README.md

 end
 ```

-After adding `IO ANSI Table` as a dependency, run mix deps.get to install it.
+After adding `IO ANSI Table` as a dependency, run `mix deps.get` to install it.

-Then in your config/config.exs file, configure table headers and a key header.
+Then in your `config/config.exs` file, configure table headers and key header.

-Here is an example, if your table relates to Github Issues:
+Here is an example, if your table relates to GitHub Issues:

 ```elixir
 config :io_ansi_table, headers: [